Computing and the Arts

 Number of courses 12 term courses beyond prereqs (not incl senior project)

-Distribution of coursesAll tracks—3 addtl courses in Comp Sci as specified for each track, to incl 1 intermediate or advanced course (excluding CPSC 490); Architecture track—2 courses from the concentrations, as specified; Art track—2 courses in Art at 100 level (excluding prereqs), 2 courses at 200 or 300 level, and 1 at 400 level as specified; History of Art track—1 intro, 100-level course; 2 courses in different areas of History of Art at 200, 300, or 400 level; 1 sem at 400-level in History of Art; 1 studio art course; Music track—2 courses from Group I (Music Theory); 3 courses from Group I or Group II (Creative Practices); (3) one course from Group III (Western Art Music) or Group IV (World and Popular Music); Theater and Performance Studies track—2 courses in each of three domains as specified
+Distribution of coursesAll concentrations—3 addtl courses in Comp Sci as specified for each concentration, to incl 1 intermediate or advanced course (excluding CPSC 490); Architecture—2 courses from the Architecture specific concentrations, as specified; Art—2 courses in Art at 100 level (excluding prereqs), 2 courses at 200 or 300 level, and 1 at 400 level as specified; History of Art—1 intro, 100-level course; 2 courses in different areas of History of Art at 200, 300, or 400 level, as specified; 1 sem at 400-level in History of Art; 1 studio art course; Music—2 courses from Group I (Music Theory); 3 courses from Group I or Group II (Creative Practices); (3) one course from Group III (Western Art Music) or Group IV (World and Popular Music); Theater, Dance, and Performance Studies—1 course in each of 4 domains; 2 additional courses in any domain

 Substitution permitted MATH 244 for CPSC 202